3 Day Damascus and knife-making course

-We ask that you wear old clothing that is not flammable and that you don’t mind getting dirty.
+I ask that you wear old clothing that is not flammable and that you don’t mind getting dirty.
 No fleeces should be worn in the workshop nor jogging bottoms or clothing made from a similar material.
 Footwear will ideally be steel toecap boots, leather boots or robust footwear.
 No sandals or open-toed shoes will be allowed in the working area as no alternative can be offered and you would run the risk of serious injury.
 Trousers should cover any top opening of the footwear to avoid any hot steel or shrapnel falling into your shoes and causing injury.

 There are shops and cafes in the immediate area that serve good food at reasonable prices, as well as a small corner shop and a small Sainsbury’s store.

-We would of course like to promote images and videos of the courses in action.
+I would of course like to promote images and videos of the courses in action.
 If you are not comfortable with this or have any concerns then we will of course be happy to address any questions you have, or omit you from the media on your chosen course dates.
 We want you to be safe and comfortable whilst having fun on the course!